Skip to main content

 What About the Digital Fingerprint?

 Metadata has a digital fingerprint that can change any part of a document, including other metadata.
-The most significant benefit of metadata is the advantage of doing more effective searches.
+The most significant benefit of metadata is the advantage of more effective searches.
 Some metadata remains accessible in “properties” in MS Word Documents.
 Also, some emails in the “to” and “from” fields are available.
 Once learned, these rules can help you win.

 Firm Archive